zhangrmatthew/storefronthkp/README.md

 "quantity" increments amount of an item (or decrements if input is negative), once item's total quantity in cart is <= 0 it gets removed

-"removeItem", true to remove the entire item regardless of quantity, false to not do so
+"removeItem", sest as true to remove the entire item regardless of quantity, set as false to not do so

 ```